joonarafael/unsecure-software/docs/security_fixes.md

 ...
 ```

-You may also want to change the client UI to not display the empty password (optional, purely a cosmetic touch).
+You should also change the client UI to not display the empty password (cosmetic touch).
 Change the user page (file [`/app/user/page.tsx`](../app/user/page.tsx "Open file")) to look like this:

 ```typescript
 ...